 Not to fear, there are plenty of small ways to shift your daily routine in order to nourish your yin and feel more balanced during “the most wonderful – and hectic – time of the year.”

 One of the easiest ways to replenish the body’s yin is to get a full night’s sleep.
 Hop into bed an hour earlier and wind down with a great book.
 If your anxiety is making it hard for you to fall asleep or stay asleep, acupuncture and herbal medicine can be incredibly helpful.
 Don’t let your anxiety convince you that you don’t have time for self-care.
 Now is the time to keep your acupuncture appointments.
 Acupuncture helps to turn on the parasympathetic nervous system, also known as the “rest and digest” portion of the brain.
 It allows the body to unwind from chronic stress.
 In doing so, it makes quality sleep more easily achieved.
-Additionally, there are several acupressure points in the ear which can help you to feel more emotionally balanced.
-During your next acupuncture treatment, feel free to ask your practitioner for a few ear seeds to help prolong your state of bliss.
+Additionally, there are several acupressure points in the ear that can help you to feel more emotionally balanced.
+Ear Seeds enable you to bring your acupuncture treatment with you on the go.
+Yinova’s Ear Seeds Kits include both crystal and gold Ear Seeds, which not only look pretty but can also enhance health and wellness when placed at specific points in the ear.

 Meditation and Mindfulness Practices